 Pros who aren't legit: Con artists often advertise “foolproof” investments or claim special expertise in working with retirees or older clients.
 In California, a thief advertised inexpensive will-preparation services.
 After gaining clients’ trust, he talked them into investing with him by promising 12% annual returns.
 Checks from investors went straight to his personal offshore account, and he made off with $11 million before he was finally caught.

 What you can do: Help older relatives keep their properties and cars in good repair and urge them not to hire anyone who can’t provide clear identification and references.

-5. Overly friendly "friends": Good friends are priceless, but con artists posing as friends can cost you dearly.
-Someone who lives nearby may offer to assist with chores and errands, or even to serve as a home health aide—and soon begin "helping" with financial transactions, gaining access to accounts.
+"Friends" with ulterior motives: Good friends are priceless, but con artists posing as friends can cost you dearly.
+Someone who lives nearby may offer to assist with chores and errands, or even to serve as a home health aide—and soon may begin "helping" with financial transactions, gaining access to accounts.

 What you can do: These cases can be among the most difficult to prevent, with lonely victims forming an emotional attachment to the perpetrator.
-Try to get your retired parents or grandparents to talk openly with you about their finances, and offer to review checking accounts for signs of trouble, suggests Gordon, especially if you know there are cognitive issues.
-"If you see a lot of checks made out to cash or to someone you don’t know, consider that a red flag," she says.
+Try to get your retired parents or grandparents to talk openly with you about their finances, especially if you know there are cognitive issues, and offer to review checking accounts for signs of trouble.
+If you see a lot of checks made out to cash, or to someone you don’t know, consider that a red flag.

 What you can do: Even if one sibling takes on the job of helping with a parent’s finances, try to build transparency into the process from the beginning, with other family members staying involved through regular, open conversations.
 You might also consider asking your financial advisor to set up a multigenerational family meeting to discuss financial concerns.

 Another useful precaution may be to have parents assign power of attorney to a trusted lawyer.
 If the parents become unable to handle their own affairs, this can add legal formality to the process and may help prevent abuse.